HereIsNils/PHPTool/PHP-Tool/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Framework

+To get the all the packages, navigate to `3rdparty/PHPTool_framework`.
+Unpack the folder `node_modules.zip` into this directory.

+### Manual installation

+To install the packages manually, [create a new porject](https://angular.io/guide/setup-local).
+Now copy the new `node_modules` folder into this projects directory and delete the new project.

+Delete the file `tailwind.config.json`.
+Open the command promt and navigate to this directory.
+Refer to [Install Tailwind](https://tailwindcss.com/docs/guides/angular) and continue with step 2.